-3. Access to Electronic Communications Technologies
+III.
+Access to Electronic-Communications Technologies

-Colleges and universities commonly adopt formal electronic communications policies, which define access to the institution's electronic communications network and, through that network, to the Internet.
+Colleges and universities commonly adopt formal electronic-communications policies, which define access to the institution's electronic-communications network and, through that network, to the Internet.
 Such policies generally try to balance the need, on the one hand, to protect the university's electronic resources from outside hacking and to safeguard confidential personal and research information and, on the other hand, to provide free access to authorized users.
-Although security and liability concerns may result in legitimate constraints being placed on usage, in general no conditions or restrictions should be imposed upon access to and use of electronic communications technologies more stringent than limits that have been deemed acceptable for the use of traditional campus channels of communication.
+Although security and liability concerns may result in legitimate constraints being placed on usage, in general no conditions or restrictions should be imposed on access to and use of electronic-communications technologies more stringent than limits that have been found acceptable for the use of traditional campus channels of communication.

-An institution may, for example, acceptably require each faculty user to obtain and enter a password and to change that password periodically.
-The university also has an interest in protecting its faculty, staff, and students from spam and in limiting how much bandwidth an individual may use so as to ensure that computing resources are not overburdened or squandered.
+An institution may, for example, acceptably require each faculty user to obtain and enter a password or to change that password periodically.
+The university also has an interest in protecting its faculty, staff, and students from spam and in limiting how much bandwidth an individual may use to ensure that computing resources are not overburdened or squandered.
 However, wholesale bans on streaming video may constitute a violation of academic freedom.
-Some institutions have limited access to streaming video and audio in student dormitories to avoid both illegal downloading of copyrighted material and overburdening the network.
-But such restrictions should not be automatically extended to faculty, who may need access to such sites in order to obtain materials for teaching or research.
+Some institutions have imposed limitations on access to streaming video and audio in student dormitories, both to prevent illegal downloading of copyrighted material and to avoid overburdening the network.
+But such efforts should not be extended to faculty members, who may need access to such sites and materials for their teaching or research.
 Moreover, restrictions that deny use for "personal matters" or limit usage to "official university business" can reduce productivity and are both unnecessary and problematic, as many private businesses have learned.

-In an often well-intentioned effort to reduce spam and prevent the monopolization of bandwidth, some university information technology offices have proposed policies under which users of institutional electronic communications resources must seek advance permission to send messages to large groups of recipients.
+In an often well-intentioned effort to reduce spam and prevent the monopolization of bandwidth, some university IT offices have proposed policies under which users of institutional electronic-communications resources must seek advance permission to send messages to large groups of recipients.
 But even if such measures address the problems of spam and limited bandwidth-and it is questionable whether they do-they only create a much larger and more ominous academic freedom problem because they amount to de facto prior censorship.
-Similarly, provisions that have been proposed in some instances to bar communications that purportedly "interfere with the mission of the university" or that violate university policies also lead to unwarranted censorship of free expression.
+Similarly, provisions that have been proposed in some instances to bar communications that purportedly "interfere with the mission of the university" or that violate university policies amount to unwarranted censorship of free expression.

-Some states have also barred public employees, including university faculty at public institutions, from employing the institution's electronic communications resources-for example, a university email account-for political campaigning.
+Some states have also barred public employees, including faculty members at public colleges and universities, from employing university electronic-communications resources-for example, a university e-mail account-for political campaigning.
 In such states, public colleges and universities must clearly define what constitutes such activity.
-While a public employee may reasonably be barred, for instance, from using a university website to run for public office or raise funds for a political campaign, policies that discourage or prohibit faculty, staff, and students from expressing political preferences clearly violate fundamental principles of free expression.
+While a public employee may reasonably be barred, for instance, from using a university website to run for public office or raise funds for a campaign, policies that discourage or prohibit, either explicitly or through imprecise or ill-defined language, faculty members, staff members, and students from expressing political preferences clearly violate fundamental principles of academic freedom and free expression.